 Everyone is shaking at the mention of coronavirus, with Wuhan and other cities in China already put under total lockdown.
 European nations such as Italy are also in high alert following the rising number of affected people in the country.
 People are scared of shaking hands or even interacting with other humans.
 What that means is that most shoppers will be avoiding physical shops, opting instead for online shopping.
 However, not all online sellers will be in luck.
 Consumers will most likely be avoiding goods from international sellers, especially those that ship packages directly from China.

 Most US-based companies have been operating under the assumption that supply chains are self-sustaining; that there will always be free flow of materials across the world.
 Of course, we haven’t witnessed many serious threats to companies’ ability to source raw materials or even produce and distribute their products.
 But this fundamental assumption has been greatly challenged within the last 12 months, first by the China-US tariffs, then by Brexit, and now by Coronavirus.
 Supply chains have never been more vulnerable.

-Hot on the heels of this exposed vulnerability, companies are working towards redesigning their supply chains in order to make them more diverse, reliable, and lesser vulnerable to trade fluctuations.
-Companies that will fail to invest in multiple supply chains, both for their raw materials and final products, will lack the much-needed operational flexibility to meet the demanding needs of the modern consumer; shoppers who are extremely intolerant of tardy responses.
+Hot on the heels of this exposed vulnerability, companies are working towards redesigning their supply chains in order to make them more diverse, reliable, and less vulnerable to trade fluctuations.
+Companies that fail to invest in multiple supply chains, both for their raw materials and final products, will lack the much-needed operational flexibility to meet the demanding needs of the modern consumer: shoppers who are extremely intolerant of tardy responses.